-The gastric band (also known as the adjustable gastric band) is a removable device which is placed at the top of your stomach during surgery.
+The gastric band (also known as the adjustable gastric band) is a device which is placed at the top of your stomach during surgery.
 It creates a small stomach pouch above the band which can only hold a small amount of food.
 The band slows down the passage of food from the pouch to the rest of stomach resulting in a sensation of feeling full much quicker than usual.

 Common questions about the Gastric Band

 Q: Is the gastric band right for me?

 Our weight-loss team will always discuss the options available to you.
 You may be suitable for gastric band surgery if you fulfil the following criteria: